 - Allow the tap to flow for a few minutes to ensure that the clog is gone.

 Many drain snakes and augers on the market are designed to perform specific tasks for various drains.
-Below are some of the best snakes available for plumbing emergencies at home.
+Practice learning how to use a drain snake with some of the best products available.